lcouper/CocciGenomics/Scripts/README.md

 Subset_envr.txt contains the names for all environmental samples   (no repreps) Subset_envr_withrepreps.txt contains the names for all environmental samples   (with repreps) Subset_envrclinlegacy.txt contains the names for all environmental, (new) clinical samples, and legacy clinical samples (no repreps)
+Subset_all_withCpSilv.txt contains the names for all samples (no preps) including Cp Silv

 Scripts:
 - filtervcfs_clinenvr.sbatch (all of our environmental and clinical samples)